-2017 Exercise
+2019 Exercise

-There were no emergencies exercises conducted in 2017.
+There were no emergencies exercises conducted in 2019 that met the requirements.

 Particular procedures that the university takes in response to emergencies vary by the particular emergency at hand.
 Thus, it is impossible to provide a detailed response plan in this document for every emergency that could possibly arise.
 However, in an effort to provide this information in the most generic of forms it is broken down into medical, environmental, fire and law enforcement related emergencies.
 Each closely resembles the actions listed earlier in this report under "CAMPUS RESPONSE TO REPORTS of CRIMES and EMERGENCIES."